andrewdwallo/erpsaas/README.md

 ```

 10. Now run the following command to install shield (do --fresh just in case):
+##### Note: I added the app/Policies folder to .gitignore, if you want to keep them remove it from .gitignore after finishing installation.
 ```bash
 php artisan shield:install --fresh
 ```